omprakashp014909/US-Domestic-Airline-Flights-Dashboard/README.md

 * Choose report type as `Yearly Airline Performance Report` and year as 2015
 * Choose report type as `Yearly Airline Delay Report` and year as 2019
 * Choose report type as `Yearly Airline Delay Report` and year as 2008

+---

+Jupyter Notebook is provided for demo of interactive dashboard, as due to compatibility issue between dash library and jupyter notebook, visual studio code has been used for original dashboard.
+If you are not able to see interactive plots in jupyter notebook, [check out](https://jovian.ai/omprakashp014909/dashboard-for-airline-reporting-carrier-on-time-performance-dataset)